unclezap/zebtemp/README.md

 ### Step 3 - Edit Beer Details

 When looking at the details of a beer, I can edit the current description of a beer.
 Clicking the 'Save' button will save any changes added to the description in the database.
+The edited beer should also update the DOM.
+For example, if I update the details of "Beer A" then click on another beer, when I go back to "Beer A", the description should be updated.

 To update a beer you'll need to make a PATCH request
 * **Route:** PATCH `http://localhost:3000/beers/:id`